-August 6 marks the anniversary of what has become known as the deadliest day for special operations in U.S. military history.
-On this date in 2011, a CH-47 Chinook helicopter crashed, killing 38 personnel on board.
+Aug.
+6 marks the anniversary of what has become known as the deadliest day for special operations in U.S. military history.
+On this date in 2011, a CH-47 Chinook helicopter crashed, call sign Extortion-17, killing 38 personnel on board.
 Among the casualties were 30 Americans, including 17 Navy SEALs.
-It was the worst single loss-of-life day for the U.S. in the war in Afghanistan and was also the worst in the history of Naval Special Warfare.
+Bart, a military working dog, was also killed.

 The Chinook was carrying a quick-reaction force to provide back-up to troops on the ground in the eastern Afghan province of Wardak when a Taliban insurgent hit the helo with an unguided rocket-propelled grenade that brought it down.
 According to the International Security Assistance Force, the team on the ground -- believed to be Army special operators -- broke away from its firefight and moved to defend the crash site, but the damage had been done.